kvnloughead/YelpCamp/commit-changes.md

     1. Installed and configured mongoose
     2. Setup campground model
     3. Refactored `app.get("campgrounds)` ake use of campground model inside of our projects routes

+### Version 2

+7.
+    1. Added `description` to campground model
+    2. used `db.collection.drop()` to remove old, descriptionless data
+    3. Added SHOW route (following RESTful routes, see bottom of page) to show.ejs (to show info on particular campgrounds)
+        a. refactored new.ejs to include description text input
+        b. refactored app.js to have new campgrounds saved to db with descriptions

+### Version 3

+8. Changes
+    1. Refactoring: moved Campground schema into models/campgrounds.js
+    2. Added seeds.js file (for creating sample seed data for application)
+    3. Comments:
+        a.
+Added models/comment.js
+        b.
+Added a comments array attribute to `campgroundSchema`
+        c.
+Changed SHOW route to display comments for campgrounds

+### Version 4